-Waste material will be delivered to the site by a combination of light, medium and heavy vehicles, with loads typically varying from approximately 1 to 40 tonnes (t) in weight.
+Waste material is delivered to the site by a combination of light, medium and heavy vehicles, with loads typically varying from approximately 1 to 40 tonnes (t) in weight.

-The waste transporters will be required to ensure that incoming loads are covered prior to entering the facility.
+The waste transporters are required to ensure that incoming loads are covered prior to entering the facility.

-All waste carrying vehicles entering the Materials recycling and Waste Transfer site will be weighed over the weighbridge.
+All waste carrying vehicles entering the Materials recycling and Waste Transfer site is weighed over the incoming weighbridge.